blockchaintp/daml-on-sawtooth/README.md

 ### Requirements

-The DA SDK version 100.11.17 or greater, the Scala SBT build tool and a modern JVM.
+The DA SDK version 0.11.17 or greater (corresponding to library version 100.11.17), the Scala SBT build tool and a modern JVM.
 All of the commands in this README are assumed to be executed from within the repository root.

 ### Building the example ledger-api-server

 ```
-sbt compile
+$ sbt compile
+...
+[success] Total time: 5 s, completed Mar 21, 2019, 1:25:03 PM
 ```

 ### Compiling the example "quickstart-java" DAML project